skybutter/jboss/domains/cluster4-vault/readme.txt

 9. Use Unicast for jgroups.
 Default is multicast.
 10. Same as cluster4, but with Jboss transaction subsystem node specified.
 Asked by RedHat Support Staff to troubleshoot database transaction problem.
 11. Encrypt password in domain.xml using secure vault.
 The jms user password is encrypted and stored in ./vault directory
-12. Need setup vault instruction in Wiki.
+12. See setup vault instruction in JBossSetupVault.docx
 13. Management Realm user "admin" is added to access Management Console